Even-MW/SanityCodingDemoStart/README.md

 },
 ```

-#### But we can also referance to other documents, even multiple documents.
+#### But we can also reference other documents, even multiple documents.
 So let's add that.
 https://www.sanity.io/docs/array-type
 https://www.sanity.io/docs/reference-type#f300c56f43d3

-So instead of making a type referance, we will make a type array of type referance.
+So instead of making a type reference, we will make a type array of type reference.

 Add the following code: